You've Been Named Executor. The House Is the Part Nobody Prepared You For.

 • Referrals to experienced estate lawyers, accountants, and planners

-Whether you’re local or managing an estate from afar, you can rely on us to handle the process efficiently and respectfully — from first steps to final sale.
+Whether you're local or managing this from another city, the process is the same: clear, documented, and handled from first call to final sale.

 Relieving The Stress

 Thank you Ty so much for helping out my sister and I. Your patience with us after the death of my mom was very greatful and your advice saved us thousands!
 We are so happy mom’s house is sold and her two investment properties sold for more than we expected!
-Are we glad you were referred to us by eeeeeeeeeee, t, t his law firm was a great help to us and he really liked your help and thoroughness too.
+Are we glad you were referred to us to a great lawyer.
+Her law firm was a great help to us, and he really liked your help and thoroughness, too.
 You will hear from us and our friends too, we’ve told every one about you!

 Patricia Kramer